pndda/markdown-warm-up/readme.md

 ## Markdown of all the bad thing
+learn how to use markdown for future readme files
 ### hi, this is a list of all the bad things in our chosen website

 [http://www.arngren.net/](http://www.arngren.net/)